marticliment/UniGetUI/readme.md

 # Features

  - The ability to install packages from Scoop and Winget (the idea is to add more package managers in the future).
- - The ability to update and uninstall previously installed packages — as well as local PC apps!
+ - The ability to upgrade and uninstall previously installed packages — as well as uninstall local PC apps!
  - The ability to both import and export the packages of your choice, so that you can easily install them in the future.
  - The user doesn't need to install any of the package managers.
 (Although the app does include the ability to install Scoop for you!)
  - Includes support for managing Scoop buckets.